Bernard Membe: Political career

-In January 2013, Membe informed his constituents that he would not be vying for a seat in the next parliamentary elections in 2015 thus giving rise to speculation that he may be considering to run for the presidency.
+In January 2013, Membe informed his constituents that he would not be vying for a seat in the next parliamentary elections in 2015 thus giving rise at the time to speculation that he may have been considering a run for the presidency of Tanzania.

 In February 2020, the CCM's central committee expelled Membe from the party after accusing him of " indiscipline and violating the party's ethics and constitution".
-He has denied wrongdoing and said he was expelled because he wanted to stand for nomination as the party's presidential candidate.
+He denied wrongdoing and said he was expelled because he wanted to stand for nomination as the party's presidential candidate.

 In July 2020 he handed back his CCM membership card.
 Later that month he joined the opposition Alliance for Change and Transparency (ACT) and said he was willing to stand as its candidate in the presidential election in 2020.

-In March 2022 he returned back to his former political party, Chama Cha Mapinduzi.
+In March 2022 he returned to his former political party, Chama Cha Mapinduzi.
 The Central Committee for CCM agreed and decided to reinstate his membership.